Commission on the Status of Women Fifty-sixth session (27 February - 9 March 2012)

 [ First week, 27 February - 2 March | Second week, 5 - 9 March ]

-The programme of side events or activities organized outside the formal programme of the fifty-sixth session of the Commission will provide an excellent opportunity for Member States, UN entities and NGOs to discuss themes of the Commission and other critical gender equality issues.
+The programme of side events or activities organized outside the formal programme of the fifty-sixth session of the Commission provides an excellent opportunity for Member States, UN entities and NGOs to discuss themes of the Commission and other critical gender equality issues.

 For more information on side events please click here.